Passing a bill through Congress is not enough — passengers need delayed checked-bag-fee refund rules from DOT, too.

 Because of the meltdown of the aviation system, checked-bag-fee refund rules are now raising Senate ire and public and media discussion.
 Finally, there may be some real action from our congressmen and DOT.
 The international aviation system allows airlines to abuse passengers and keep monies collected.

 Congress passed a law requiring airlines to issue prompt fee refunds for delayed bags.
-Then Sen. Bill Nelson (D-FL) asked to know why it was taking so long for the administration to act.
-In that letter, Sen. Bill Nelson asked DOT to act.
+Then, Sen. Bill Nelson (D-FL) asked to know why it was taking so long for the administration to act.
+In that letter, Sen. Nelson asked DOT to act.
 That was 2017.

-Recently, DOT issued a rulemaking in July 2021 regarding changing the regulations around delayed checked-bag-fee refund rules.
+In July 2021, DOT issued a rulemaking regarding changing the regulations around delayed checked-bag-fee refund rules.
 That is about the last time that Congress has mentioned this part of consumer protections included in the 2016 FAA Bill.
 Now, it has been another year, and consumers are still waiting for regulations.
 Airlines must refund checked-bag-fees paid for no customer service.
 Airlines should be accountable for their actions.

 Today, a year after the NPRM was issued to deal with delayed checked-bag-fee refund rules from DOT, Travelers United echoes Sen. Nelson’s (D-FL) question.
 Where are the regulations required to be instituted six years ago?
 Why is DOT still dragging its feet?